Dealer86/The-Hub/README.md

 4. Activate the virtual environment by running `.\env\Scripts\activate`.
 5. Upgrade pip by running `python.exe -m pip install --upgrade pip`.
 6. Install the required dependencies by running `pip install -r requirements.txt`.
-7. Create a .env.local file in the project's root directory (where manage.py is) and add this sensitive constants with the real API KEY: SERPAPI_KEY="your_serpapi_key_here" NEWS_API_KEY="your_news_api_key_here".
+7. Create a .env.local file in the project's root directory (where manage.py is) and add this sensitive constants with the real API KEY: SERPAPI_KEY="Enter your serpapi api key here" NEWS_API_KEY="Enter your news api key here".
 From https://newsapi.org/ and https://serpapi.com/
 8. Be sure the CD into the events_newsletter_project directory where manage.py module lives.
 9. Run `python manage.py migrate`
 10. Run: `python manage.py runserver`